tdurgasaranya/activity03-mlr/README.md

 - What is still muddy?
 - What do you need to try/do/explore to help with this muddiness?

-## Task 2: One quantitative response variable and two quantitative explanatory variable
+### One quantitative response variable and two quantitative explanatory variable

 You will continue using your data from Activity 2 or find a new dataset that contains one quantitative response variable, at least two